 Do You Have a Good Agent?

-The final question you need to ask to determine how much space you really need when buying a house in Middletown is this: Do I have a qualified local real estate agent?
+The final question you need to ask to determine how much space you really need when buying a house in Springboro is this: Do I have a qualified local real estate agent?
 A good agent can help you assess your needs and priorities and income trajectory, as well as the suitability of a house, and can then guide you accordingly.